- Nowruz - Wikipedia

 - Nowruz | Festival, History, Practice, Facts | Britannica

-Nowruz, meaning “new day” in Persian (or Fārsī), occurs on the spring equinox, which is the first day of the month of Farvardīn on the Iranian calendar The holiday usually falls on March 21 on the Gregorian calendar The United Nations has declared March 21 as International Nowruz Day
+Nowruz, festival celebrating the start of the new year on the Persian calendar Nowruz, meaning “new day” in Persian (or Fārsī), occurs on the spring equinox, which is the first day of the month of Farvardīn on the Iranian calendar The holiday usually falls on March 21 on the Gregorian calendar

 - Everything you need to know about Nowruz, Persian New Year